-To make this more tangible, let's take Amazon as an example: The UI of any Amazon web page had a search bar front and centre, with your cart and account options to the right.
-When you click on a product, you get specific information about the item on screen, with the option to add it to your cart clearly next to the info to the right.
+To illustrate this, consider Amazon: On any Amazon web page, you’ll find a search bar front and center.
+To the right, you’ll see your cart and account options.
+When you click on a product, you’ll immediately get detailed information about the item on the screen.
+The option to add it to your cart is clearly displayed next to the item details on the right.
 Search, browse, buy.
 Simple enough.

 User Experience and Expectations

 It’s the UX of your website and membership site that determines whether your users are happy with your service.
 How your website establishes and meets clear expectations is important.
 This will influence whether users view your association as a reliable source of information and community.
 And, in turn, affects their likelihood of doing business with you and referring their peers to join as members.

 When our membership site’s user experience falls flat, our members will find what they are looking for somewhere else and are unlikely to stay members.